Justkant/babel-watch/README.md

     -H, --disable-ex-handler       Disable source-map-enhanced uncaught exception handler. (you may want to use this option in case your app registers a custom uncaught exception handler)
     -m, --message [string]         Set custom message displayed on restart (default is ">>> RESTARTING <<<")
 ```

+Unknown options will be passed to node process.

 While the `babel-watch` process is running you may type "rs" and hit return in the terminal to force reload the app.